2018 Cheez-It Bowl: Second half

 TCU received possession to begin the second half and started their drive with three Olonilua rushes, gaining seventeen yards.
 Two plays later, Muehlstein threw his fourth interception—the third to Hawkins—at the Cal 32-yard line.
 Several punts followed: Cal reached TCU territory in two plays but gained eight yards afterwards and punted, TCU punted rather than attempting to convert 4th & 1, and Cal punted again despite a 33-yard pass completion from Chase Forrest to Jordan Duncan four plays earlier.
 The last of these punts was returned 58 yards by TCU's Jalen Reagor to the California 33-yard line; the Horned Frogs reached the red zone in three plays following rushes by Olonilua and Emari Demercado.
 They faced 4th & 2 from the Cal 14-yard line a short time later but converted on a 13-yard rush by Olonilua, who scored TCU's first points on a 1-yard rush the next play.
 Jonathan Song converted the extra point, tying the game at seven points apiece.
 The ensuing kickoff by Bunce was the last play of the third quarter.

 The first drive of the fourth quarter was a Cal three-and-out which featured a net loss of ten yards on the first two plays and a punt on 4th & 20.
 TCU earned a first down in two plays to begin their next drive of but gained only three yards afterwards and punted on 4th & 7; each team went three-and-out on their next possession, leaving California with the ball on their own 11-yard line with roughly seven and a half minutes remaining.
-Cal's Christopher Brown Jr. rushed for a total of 25 yards on four carries to begin that series, which ended on the next play when Chase Forrest's pass was intercepted by Vernon Scott at the Cal 41-yard line.
+Cal's Christopher Brown Jr. rushed for a total of 25 yards on four carries to begin that series, which ended on the next play when Chase Forrest's pass was intercepted by safety Vernon Scott at the Cal 41-yard line.
 TCU shortly afterwards faced 4th & 2; on that play, Olonilua rushed for no gain, leading to a turnover on downs.
 Forrest passed for 22 yards to Maurice Ways on the first play of Cal's ensuing drive, but the Golden Bears ended the drive with a punt.
 TCU began the final drive of regulation with 2:08 remaining at their own 10-yard line; they crossed midfield in three plays and reached the Cal 27-yard line with three seconds left.
 Bunce missed a 44-yard field goal as time expired, ending regulation with a 7–7 score.